kabirshhaikh/Leetcode/README.md

 -> Range sum of BST - leetcode easy problem
--> Search in a binary search tree - leetcode easy problem -> Root equals sum of children - leetcode easy problem
+-> Search in a binary search tree - leetcode easy problem -> Root equals sum of children - leetcode easy problem -> Maximum length of a substring with two occurrences - leetcode easy problem